JasperHG90/workbench-package-template/README.md

 This template uses the following tools for development, code quality & testing:

 - `Poetry` (obviously)
+- `Pre-commit` to run static checks on code
 - `Black` for code formatting
 - `Isort` for sorting dependencies
 - `Codespell` for correcting spelling